Détail de l'auteur

 Consultable

-article (2011)Adobe Acrobat PDF Une quantification de la confidentialité relative en climat méditerranéen : application du système de Gams (1932) au Maroc septentrional / Richard Michalet in Revue valdôtaine d'histoire naturelle, 48 (suppl.)
+Article (2011)Adobe Acrobat PDFUne quantification de la confidentialité relative en climat méditerranéen : application du système de Gams (1932) au Maroc septentrional / Richard Michalet in Revue valdôtaine d'histoire naturelle, 48 (suppl.)
 (1994)

 [article]